 In Experiment 2, warning instructions were used as a means of further enhancing JOL calibration with later recall.
 We expected that providing a warning would encourage participants to titrate their JOL ratings in response to the different pair types.
 We modeled our warning manipulation after Koriat and Bjork (2006) by providing participants with an initial block of cue-target study trials prior to providing them with a warning about the illusion of competence and emphasizing the deceptive nature of backward and unrelated pairs with a graphical depiction of JOLs and recall data.
 Despite these efforts, however, warnings were ineffective at reducing the illusion of competence when participants completed item-specific, relational, and read tasks.

 Although warnings were ineffective at improving JOL calibration, Experiment 2 again showed that item-specific and relational encoding tasks can improve JOL calibration.
-Specifically, item-specific and relational encoding eliminated the illusion of competence patterns for unrelated pairs and greatly improved calibration in the calibration plots relative to the read group.
-These calibration benefits were not found on backward pairs—a pattern inconsistent with Experiment 1.
+Specifically, item-specific and relational encoding eliminated the illusion of competence patterns for unrelated pairs and greatly improved correspondence between JOLs and recall relative to the read group.
+However, these benefits were not found on backward pairs—a pattern inconsistent with Experiment 1.
 We discuss this discrepancy further in the General Discussion but note that item-specific and relational tasks did provide some improvement in JOL calibration on unrelated pairs and the improved calibration for relational encoding was consistent with Experiment 1.

-Calibration plots again provided a more precise assessment of the specific JOL increments in which illusions of competence emerged.
-Overall, the illusion of competence replicated for all backward and unrelated pair types.
-Furthermore, consistent with findings in Experiment 1, relational encoding improved the correspondence between JOLs and recall for unrelated pairs.
-Thus, even though the item-specific/relational framework was effective at increasing calibration, the illusion of competence pattern persisted.

 General Discussion

 Overall, the present study sought to improve the predictive efficacy of JOL ratings on subsequent recall of forward, symmetrical, backward, and unrelated cue-target word pairs.
 Previous research has consistently shown that JOLs tend to be over predictive on unrelated and deceptive backward pairs resulting in an illusion of competence pattern (Koriat & Bjork, 2005; Maxwell & Huff, in press).
 We attempted to attenuate this pattern through the use of deep item-specific and relational encoding tasks relative to a read-control group.
 In Experiment 1, forward pairs did not show an illusion of competence pattern and symmetrical pairs showed a small illusion of competence that was eliminated in the item-specific and relational groups relative to reading.
 As expected, the illusion of competence was highest for backward and unrelated pairs and item-specific and relational tasks were found to reduce, but not eliminate, the illusion.
 Specifically, for backward pairs, both item-specific and relational tasks were found to reduce the illusion of competence, though the item-specific task produced the greater reduction.
 In contrast however, the relational group produced a greater reduction for unrelated pairs than the item-specific group.
 Collectively then, both item-specific and relational encoding tasks can improve JOL accuracy over a standard read task, though their relative effectiveness depends upon the associative direction of the pair type.